$k$-Sum Decomposition of Strongly Unimodular Matrices: The Network Structure of the Decomposition Blocks

-Since by Lemma~\ref{lem_opra}(i), SU matrices are closed under taking the transpose we can restate Theorem~\ref{th_cr11} for the columns of an SU matrix.
+Since by (i) of Lemma~\ref{lem_opra}, SU matrices are closed under taking the transpose we can restate Theorem~\ref{th_cr11} for the columns of an SU matrix.
 Consider an SU matrix $A'$ and let $\mathcal{S}=(S_1, S_2,\ldots,S_k)$ be the partition of its rows as determined by Theorem~\ref{th_cr11} and $\mathcal{T}=(T_1, T_2,\ldots,T_l)$ be the partition of the rows of the transpose of $A'$ as determined by Theorem~\ref{th_cr11}.
 Then by permuting rows and columns of $A'$ we can obtain the following SU matrix $A$:

 where we have that each $A_{i,j}$ is the submatrix of $A'$ defined by the rows of $S_i$ and columns of $T_j$.
+We are now ready to state the main result of this section.

 \begin{theorem} Let $A$ be an SU matrix representation of a $3$-connected regular matroid being in the form of (\ref{eq_3}).
-Then the following hold: \begin{itemize} \item[(i)] $A_{1,1}$ has $0$ or $2$ nonzeros in each column and row \item[(ii)] each column of $A_{1,j}$ has $0$ or $2$ nonzeros and each row of $A_{i,1}$ has $0$ or $2$ nonzero elements \item[(iii)] if an $A_{i,j}$ has $2$ nonzeros in each column and each row then, up to row and column permutations,
+Then the following hold: \begin{itemize} \item[(i)] $A_{1,1}$ has $0$ or $2$ non-zeros in each column and row \item[(ii)] each column of $A_{1,j}$ has $0$ or $2$ non-zeros and each row of $A_{i,1}$ has $0$ or $2$ nonzero elements \item[(iii)] if an $A_{i,j}$ has $2$ non-zeros in each column and each row then, up to row and column permutations,

-\end{itemize} \end{theorem} \begin{proof} For (i), it is enough to observe that if there was a column (row) of $A_{i,j}$ with exactly one nonzero, then by Theorem~\ref{th_cr11} this column (row) would be a unit column (row).
-This would mean that the matroid represented by $A$ has a $2$-separation.
-This is in contradiction with our hypothesis that this matroid is $3$-connected.
+\end{itemize} \end{theorem} \begin{proof} For (i) and (ii), by way of contradiction, it is enough to observe that if there was a column (row) with exactly one nonzero, then by Theorem~\ref{th_cr11} this column (row) would be a unit column (row).
+This would mean that the matroid represented by $A$ has a $2$-separation (see e.g. Lemma~3.3.20 in~\cite{Truemper:98}), which contradicts our hypothesis that this matroid is $3$-connected.

-For (ii), if a column (row) of some $A_{1,j}$ ($A_{i,1}$) had exactly one nonzero then by Theorem~\ref{th_cr11} it would be a unitary column (row).
-Again this is in contradiction with our hypothesis that the matroid represented by $A$ is $3$-connected.